apache/qpid-interop-test/QUICKSTART.md

 # QUICKSTART GUIDE

+## 1. Overview

 You must build *and install* qpid-interop-test before you can run the tests.

-By default, qpid-interop-test will install to /usr/local, but you can set any non-priviedged directory as the install prefix using the CMAKE_INSTALL_PREFIX environment variable, for example $HOME/install.
+By default, qpid-interop-test will install to `/usr/local` (and will thus also require root privileges), but you can set any non-privileged directory as the install prefix using the `CMAKE_INSTALL_PREFIX` environment variable, for example `$HOME/install`.

 The following tools are needed to build qpid-interop-test:

  * git
  * gcc-c++
  * Python 2.7.x
+ * Python 3.x
  * cmake
  * Java JDK
  * Maven